harshashetty67/RAWG-Clone/README.md

 ## RAWG-Clone:

-This web app is a clone of the RAWG gaing platform built with the guidance of Mosh hamedani.
+This web app is a clone of the RAWG gaming platform built with the guidance of Mosh hamedani.